jepstein-eagle/adaptable/packages/adaptable/README.md

 ## Demo

-To see AdapTable in action visit our [Demo Site](https://demo.adaptableblotter.com) where you can see AdapTable running againt a number of different dummy data sets using various underlying DataGrids.
+To see AdapTable in action visit our [Demo Site](https://demo.adaptableblotter.com).
+Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

 ## Help